The latest voluntary quit (turnover) rate shows nearly twice the amount of employees quit their jobs in July 2020 than those who quit in April 2020.

 I have closely monitored voluntary turnover in the U.S. for the last ten years.
 Beginning in 2017, Work Institute began publishing an annual Retention Report focused on the trends and reasons for voluntary turnover in the U.S. workforce.
 The only real explanation for the high level of voluntary turnover in 2019 was that employers were still not doing enough to create conditions where employees would stay.
 Whether it was career development issues, career issues, or manager behavior, organizations were not doing what it takes to get employees to stay and reduce voluntary turnover.

 It turns out that even during a global pandemic, almost 3.4 million workers needed to leave their job for something else.
 We do not always know what that something else is, maybe it was to be at home with kids or maybe early retirement.
 I suspect it is something else entirely.
 Employees expect more from their employers.
 Perhaps they want career development opportunities, a manager who knows how to treat people properly, or just some understanding from their employer.
 It is impossible to know what would keep them employed without asking.

 With a global pandemic and its impact on the workplace, employers had an incredible opportunity to raise their game and begin listening to employees to create the conditions where employees stay.
 The numbers say this did not happen.

 We predicted this would happen.
-We stated a huge number of employers were going to miss this opportunity to listen carefully and communicate effectively to create the environment where employees stay.
+We stated that a huge number of employers were going to miss this opportunity to listen carefully and communicate effectively to create an environment where employees stay.
 I stated that I thought voluntary turnover would go up just as soon as the employment rate began to drop.
 It happened.